miscer/cs3104-p2/report/report.md

 For this there are two extra fields in the entry struct.
 One is for recording whether the entry is currently used.
 The second one is the offset of the next free entry.
 This, together with the first unused entry offset in the header, forms a free list of unused directory entries.
 If there is no next free entry, the offset is set to -1.

-The offsets are essentialy indexes in the array containing all directory entries.
+The offsets are essentially indexes in the array containing all directory entries.
 But since this array has a dynamic number of entries, it cannot be declared as an array type.

 A diagram showing the layout of directory structs and the free list is in Figure \ref{fig:directorystructs}.